Excerpts from Jim Conrad's

 After several days of a stiff norte blowing from the north, one of many ocean gems washed onto the ocean-side beach of the slender finger of land forming Ría Lagartos Estuary's northern border was the orange, 1¼-inch broad (33mm), honeycombed sphere shown above.
 You can see that it's slightly hairy; a close-up of the surface better showing that appears below:

-Orange Ball Sponge, CINACHYRELLA ALLOLADA, close-up
+Orange Ball Sponge, CINACHYRELLA ALLOCLADA, close-up

 It was a sponge, but not as spongy as most, in fact rather firm.
-Volunteer identifier Bea in snowy, gray Ontario was only too happy to figure out that it was the descriptively named Orange Ball Sponge, sometimes called Mango Sponge, CINACHYRELLA ALLOLADA.
+Volunteer identifier Bea in snowy, gray Ontario was only too happy to figure out that it was the descriptively named Orange Ball Sponge, sometimes called Mango Sponge, CINACHYRELLA ALLOCLADA.

 At first I wasn't too sure about that name, because on the Internet most pictures of the sponge showed organisms covered with white to orangish fuzziness or, more commonly, they were generally fuzzy mottled with bald, orangish patches.
 Eventually it dawned on me that the fuzz had covered organisms that had been living and healthy when photographed, but on our washed-up one, the fuzz had been beat off.